New Player Guide

 I just hit 99, what do I do now?

 Well, that’s a great question.
 By 99, if you’ve been doing a few daily BCNMs and a daily hunt here and there, you should have some stored up Alexandrite and Tanzanite Jewels.
+Progression through the Adventure Quest should hae provided you with a comfortable set of gear as you start working on your introductory level 99+ gearsets.

 - Work on capping your mog gardening.
 Capped mog gardening is a requirement the Pioneers coalition in Heroics (see below).